-Artwork, antiques, and other collectibles are usually valued not only as an investment, but also because of their beauty and the stories they tell.
-No wonder that such items are very special to most people.
+Artwork, antiques, and other collectibles are usually valued not only as an investment but also because of their beauty and the stories they tell.
+It is no wonder that such items are very special to most people.
 It is also the reason why it is so important to properly prepare them for transportation.
 Ideally, if you need to ship fine art, this task is better to leave to professional art movers with extensive experience in fine art packing and shipping.
 It is actually the key to moving valuables of any kind safely and securely.

 However, if you want to pack your precious belongings on your own, you need to do some prep work first.
 For example, you should buy only high-quality packing materials suitable for your particular items and learn several useful tips on how to move art and antiques from experienced international art shippers.